 In addition to the theory exams, students will be required to complete:

-- Restricted Radio Licence training (Theory and practical included in above 7 days).
+- Restricted Radio License training (theory and practical included in above)

 - English Proficiency Exam, which includes an oral interview with examiner (exemption might be available for some tertiary degrees or English first language).

 Browse Upcoming Course Dates here:

 Please complete the form to download the RPL Training Course Brochure:

 Theory Training takes place in one of our two approved training facilities in Cape Town (Paarden Eiland) or Joburg (Grand Central Airport, Midrand).

 Classroom training covers a wide range of subjects, followed by multiple choice examinations.

 - Flight Planning and Navigation